Siege of Pyongyang (1592): Battle

-Realizing that the Japanese attack was coming, Gim had his remaining men sink their cannon and arms into a pond to prevent them from falling into the hands of the Japanese, and fled north to Sunan.
+Realizing that the Japanese attack was coming, Kim had his remaining men sink their cannon and arms into a pond to prevent them from falling into the hands of the Japanese, and fled north to Sunan.
 The Japanese crossed the river on 24 July and found the city completely deserted.
 Suspecting a trap, Konishi and Kuroda sent scouts to a nearby hill to confirm before entering the empty city.
 Within the city's warehouses, they found seven thousand tons of rice, which would be enough to feed their army for several months.

 Aftermath

 The Japanese occupation of Pyeongyang would not be contested until Ming general Zhao Chengxun arrived with 6,000 men on 23 August 1592.